brettz9/atyourcommand/README.md

 documents among open data sources and applications.
 1. Idea for command line apps to align themselves with a uniform, atyourcommand-friendly syntax to simplify supplying of data (and to allow for UI-building of such arguments for apps which are compliant).
+Indicate on wiki projects supporting
 1. Add demo of data page being opened into WebAppFind and sent to web app which feeds data to a plug-in and receives data back for a PUT save back to the remote file (important for showing capability of native apps integrated